Seattle redistricting panel rejects late changes, advances Magnolia split

 One rebuffed proposal would have kept Magnolia together but separated the University of Washington campus from the rest of the University District.
 Another, introduced for the first time Monday, would have joined South Lake Union with Capitol Hill and the Central District, among other changes.

-The vote was 4-1, with Commissioner Greg Nickels casting the dissenting vote and with his colleagues saying they didn’t want to make any major changes.
+The vote was 4-1, with Commissioner Greg Nickels dissenting and with his colleagues saying they didn’t want to make any major changes.

 They plan to formally adopt the new map with a final vote Nov.
 8.